clstoulouse/motu/README.md

    # true or false to enable the SSO connection to a CAS server
 __cas-activated__=false

-   # Cas server configuration to allow Motu to access to it
+   # Cas server configuration to allow Motu to access it
    # @see https://wiki.jasig.org/display/casc/configuring+the+jasig+cas+client+for+java+in+the+web.xml

    # The Cas server URL